Pal-96/care2share/README.md

 ## Instructions to execute the project:
 1. Clone the repository
-2. Navigate to service directory and add .env file for MongoDB connection (port: 3000)
+2. Navigate to service directory in local machine and add .env file for MongoDB connection (port: 3000)
+3. Open terminal and change to **service** directory
-3. Execute the command: npm install
+4. Execute the command: npm install
-4. Execute the command to start backend server: node server.js
+5. Execute the command to start backend server: node server.js (Note: Message 'Server is running on port 3000' must be printed on terminal)
+6. Open new terminal and change to **app** directory
-5. Navigate to app directory and execute the command: npm install
+7. Execute the command: npm install
-6. Execute the command to start the front end server: npm run dev
+8. Execute the command to start the front end server: npm run dev
-7. Open the localhost link on the browser to view the application
+9. Open the localhost link on the browser to view the application